-The wharf houses of Stavanger
+The Stavanger region

 Walk among the typical white-painted wooden houses in Gamle Stavanger, the oldest part of the city.